 3. Special Grain Boundaries (CSL Theory)

-Classified by Σ (sigma) value:
+They are classified by their Σ (sigma) value:

 Grain Boundary Energy and Grain Growth

-Driving force for grain boundary migration (per unit volume):
+The driving force for grain boundary migration (per unit volume):

 $$P = 2\gamma \kappa$$

-where $\gamma$ is the grain boundary energy (J/m²), and $\kappa$ is the curvature of the grain boundary (1/m).
+Here, $\gamma$ is the grain boundary energy (J/m²), and $\kappa$ is the curvature of the grain boundary (1/m).

-1.3 Hall-Petch Relationship
+1.3 The Hall-Petch Relationship

 Relationship between Grain Size and Strength